Giant Devil Catfish Added to Top 5 Rare Species at Atlantis

 All these amazing sea creatures can be seen at the Ambassador Lagoon in Atlantis, The Palm Dubai.
 Guests are able to experience a unique aquatic eco-system through a 10 square meter viewing panel that looks directly into a 11 million litre marine habitat and underwater exhibit.

-To find out more about our underwater world on our website.
+Find out more about our underwater world in the biggest aquarium Dubai has to offer on our website.